 People talk a lot these days about medical marijuana.
-On the most recent count, 23 states plus Washington, D.C., have enacted laws to legalize medical marijuana and 13 more states have pending legislation.
+On the most recent count, 33 states plus Washington, D.C., have enacted laws to legalize medical marijuana.

 Cannabis as a health treatment is lauded for illnesses ranging from cancer to migraines, multiple sclerosis to glaucoma.
 But that doesn't mean there's substantial research to back up the health claims.

 When the Controlled Substances Act was passed in 1970, cannabis was classified as a schedule 1 controlled substance with “a high potential for abuse; … no currently accepted medical use in treatment in the United States; … [and a] lack of accepted safety for use under medical supervision.”